bojohnson5/bojohnson5.github.io/pages/blogs/bytes.md

 My first summer as a graduate student I characterized a PMT for use in our upcoming ton-scale liquid argon neutrino detector.
-I'd never had hardware experience coming in from undergrad so I had to quickly learn not only about PMTs but also digitizers and the software used to control those digitizers and later analyze data.
+I'd never had hardware experience coming in from undergrad so I had to quickly learn not only about PMTs but also digitizers and the software used to control them and later analyze data.
 I've since become familiar with a couple of DAQ packages such as [ADAQ](https://github.com/zach-hartwig/ADAQ) and [WaveDump](https://www.caen.it/products/caen-wavedump/).
-The first package has built-in capabilities to save data to a ROOT file whereas the second one required another tool to do so.
-For that I used [TOWARD](https://github.com/jintonic/toward) developed by a collaborator at South Dakota which converts the WaveDump binaries to ROOT.
+The first package has built-in capabilities to save data to a ROOT file (ROOT being the aforementioned data analysis software) whereas the second one required another tool to do so.
+For that I used [TOWARD](https://github.com/jintonic/toward) developed by a collaborator at South Dakota that converts WaveDump binaries to ROOT.
 Now, using ROOT takes some getting used to and it's a great tool for physics experiments and physics analyses.
-However, I find the C++ baggage to slow down analysis and data exploration to the point where I wanted to look elsewhere to analyze data.
+However, I find the C++ baggage to slow down analysis and data exploration to the point where I wanted to look elsewhere for a better-suited tool.

 At first I looked into PyROOT which are Python bindings to use ROOT libraries but inside the ease of Python programming.
-That means using Jupyter Notebooks is an option for plotting data, results, and quickly developing some new analysis techniques or tweaking old ones.
+That means using Jupyter Notebooks is an option for plotting data and results and quickly developing some new analysis techniques or tweaking old ones.
 I like the ability to read any ROOT file like I would in a ROOT macro from Python, but once again, there are built-in limitations when you use Python.
 For example, I was attempting to work with results from a GEANT4 simulation with PyROOT which required looping over